 The writing font for Ashdale Primary School is New South Wales Foundation font.
 It is important in the early years for children learn and develop correct formation skills as they embark on writing letters and words, that will continue throughout their lives.

 Letters and sounds is a synthetic phonics program used at Ashdale Primary school for all students from kindergarten to year 2.
 The program aims to build children’s speaking and listening skills, as well as preparing children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic program for teaching phonics skills starting at age of five, with the aim of them becoming fluent readers by age of seven.
 There are six overlapping phases within letters and sounds.
 Students are tracked using a letters and sounds tracking booklet as they progress through the phases.

-T4W is an unique process that uses spoken activities and actions to develop writing skills.
-Quality writing is created by first expanding and developing students oral language skills and then teaching the necessary steps for exceptional sentence, paragraph and text construction.
+T4W is a unique process that uses spoken activities and actions to develop writing skills.
+Quality writing is created by first expanding and developing student's oral language skills and then teaching the necessary steps for exceptional sentence, paragraph and text construction.
 This approach also offers students with learning and language difficulties an opportunity to develop stronger writing skills.

 Seven steps is a writing program that creates engaging classrooms where students learn to love writing and become lifelong communicators.
 Developed by an Australian author and using both author and curriculum – based techniques it develops skills and strengths in students and applies to all form of writing, narrative, persuasive and informative texts.

 Mini lit and Pre lit are evidence based effective early intervention literacy programs.
-Theses programs are a systematic explicit model of teaching reading skills to a small target group of students.
+These programs are a systematic explicit model of teaching reading skills to a small target group of students.